Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/calls.md

 ## Sensitive information

-The board is an in-world display.
-Review all fields before granting `sonoran.display.view`.
+The board is an in-world display and viewing is public.
+Review all configured fields before enabling a page on displays accessible to players.

 Recommended public-facing configuration: